yosalx/challengeSparta/README.md

-# Challenge Sparta
+# SPARTA 2021 ' Self Development ' Challenge

-This project was made to fulfill the 'Self Development' Challenge on the event SPARTA 2021
+This project was made to fulfill the 'Self Development' Challenge on the event of SPARTA 2021

-This is a web development (front end) project that i made for the first time
+This is a web development (front end) project that I made for the first time